 We tested two contrasting sets of 175/70 R14 tyres on the road.
 One set was a standard tyre with B-rating for fuel economy and the other had an F-rating.
 The test route incorporated a range of steady-state speeds from 40mph to 70mph on tarmac in consistent ambient temperatures.

-You can see from this graph that the B rated tyre was superior in the 40-70 mph range by an average of 3.8% mpg and 3.4% less CO2.
+The B rated tyre was superior in the 40-70 mph range by an average of 3.8% mpg and 3.4% less CO2.
 There isn’t much in it at the mid-range speed but a performance gap opens up at 55mph and by the time you get to 70mph the fuel economy has improved by 12.9%.

 Thus a consumer buying B rated tyres is unlikely to notice a fuel economy benefit if the journeys they customarily make are mainly urban.
 Whereas a consumer heading up and down the motorway each day should enjoy an improvement.